tony-xlh/Embed-PDF-in-HTML/README.md

 3. We can use more features like PDF annotation and PDF editing.
 4. We can prevent the PDF file from being downloaded for security.

+Of course, since the rendering happens on the client side, it has higher requirments for the client.

 There are several libraries to use:

 1. PDF.js. ([online demo](https://tony-xlh.github.io/Embed-PDF-in-HTML/pdfjs.html))